Link Delay Estimation via Expander Graphs: Introduction

-\begin{enumerate} \item \textbf{Deterministic}: the delays are considered unknown but constant.
-Since the link delay is typically time varying, such approaches are suitable for periods of local `stationarity' where such an assumption is valid. \item \textbf{Stochastic}: the link delay vector ${\bf x}$ is specified by a suitable a-priori parametric probability distribution; the method then estimates the unknown parameters of the model.
-For example, \cite{xia2006inference,coates2002it,bu2002ntg,Castros2004nt} assume that link delay follow a Gaussian or an exponential distribution. \end{enumerate}

-There exist challenges with both modeling approaches.
-Stochastic models are usually more computationally intensive than deterministic ones \cite{duffield2006ntb} as they suffer from over-modeling (too many parameters for the data).
-Moreover, in many scenarios, one is typically interested in only the {\em few} links that are congested (i.e. excessive link delay).
-Deterministic models are better suited to exploit this (side) information; our method falls within this class.

-In Eq. \eqref{E: basic tomography_stoch}, typically, the number of observations $r \; \ll \, n$, because the number of accessible boundary nodes is much smaller than number of links inside the network.
-Thus the number of variables in Eq. \eqref{E: basic tomography_stoch} to be estimated is much larger than the number of equations \cite{Castros2004nt}, leading to generic non-uniqueness of solutions to Eq. \eqref{E: basic tomography_stoch}, i.e., inability to uniquely determine link delay \cite{xia2006inference} from end-to-end measurements.
+In Eq. \eqref{E: basic tomography_stoch}, usually, the number of observations $r$ is much less than the number of variables $n$ (i.e., $r \; \ll \, n$) because the number of accessible boundary nodes is much smaller than the number of links inside the network.
+Thus, the number of variables in Eq. \eqref{E: basic tomography_stoch} to be estimated is much larger than the number of equations \cite{Castros2004nt}, leading to the generic nonuniqueness of solutions to Eq. \eqref{E: basic tomography_stoch}, i.e., the inability to uniquely determine link delay from end-to-end measurements \cite{xia2006inference}.
+However, the problem of identifying only the (few) links with large delays (also known as congested links) suggests the possibility of improved mechanisms to solve the under-determined system in Eq. \eqref{E: basic tomography_stoch}, provided that the {\em sparsity} of the desired solution can be exploited.
+In other words, we are interested in solutions $\mathbf{x}$ with only a few, up to $k$, large entries.
+If all the other entries are small but non-zero, we refer to such vector as \emph{nearly} \emph{$k$-sparse}, and if they are exactly zero we call it \emph{exactly $k$-sparse}.
+Clearly, if vector $\mathbf{x}$ is exactly $k$-sparse, it is also nearly $k$-sparse.
+The appropriate definition that applies between \emph{nearly $k$-sparse} and \emph{$k$-sparse} will be clear from the context.